 Tertiary education and research institutions in the Caribbean islands play an important role in supporting biodiversity conservation and environmental management through their research, education and outreach.
 This engagement occurs at different levels.
-Academic institutions may partner with local communities and NGOs to carry out tailored research (e.g., climate change assessments, social assessments, or biodiversity inventories) in support of project implementation.
+Academic institutions may partner with local communities and CSOs to carry out tailored research (e.g. climate change assessments, social assessments, or biodiversity inventories) in support of project implementation.
 Academic institutions may also collaborate with government institutions and agencies to promote conservation and sustainable management of biodiversity, and to inform environmental policy and regulations.
 Moreover, academic institutions can play a lead role in implementing national or regional conservation programs.
-Academic institutions are anticipated to play all of these roles under the project.

 The ecosystem profile identified 28 academic institutions with environmental programs in project countries, with the vast majority in the Dominican Republic.
-In 2012, 10 universities in the Dominican Republic formed the Red Ambiental de Universidades Dominicanas (Dominican Universities Environmental Network or RAUDO) to support the sustainable development of the country, by bringing together the capacities of these higher education institutions to generate and disseminate environmental knowledge within the academic community and society at large, through education, research and extension.
+In 2012, 10 universities in the Dominican Republic formed the Red Ambiental de Universidades Dominicanas (Dominican Universities Environmental Network or RAUDO) to support the sustainable development of the country by bringing together the capacities of these higher education institutions to generate and disseminate environmental knowledge within the academic community and society at large, through education, research and extension.
 The network now includes 17 universities, including INTEC.
-An indicative list of academic institutions in the project countries is provided to give an example of the types of organization that might play roles under the project.
+An indicative list of academic institutions in the project countries is provided to give an example of the types of organizations that might play roles in CEPF's second investment phase.